Ask a doctor about a prescription for DEXKETOPROFEN TARBIS 25 mg ORAL SOLUTION GRANULES

 Taking Dexketoprofeno TARBIS with other medications

-Inform your doctor or pharmacist if you are taking, have taken recently, or may need to take any other medication.
-There are some medications that should not be taken together and other medications that may require a change in dose if taken together.
+Inform your doctor or pharmacist if you are taking, have recently taken, or may need to take any other medication.
+There are some medications that should not be taken together, and other medications may require a dose change if taken together.

 If you have any doubts about taking other medications with Dexketoprofeno TARBIS, consult your doctor or pharmacist.